rabipelais/voxelizer/README.md

 The resulting files will be in the folder `preprocessed-res-X` where X is the resolution (as in X^3)

 To compile the C extension, simply run in the same folder:
-`gcc -shared -o tribox.so -fPIC tribox.c`
+`gcc -shared -o grid.so -fPIC tribox.c`
 Note that if you change the name of the library, you will also have to change the name (and location) on the python wrapper script.